DeFM: Learning Foundation Representations from Depth for Robotics

 Ladder Climbing Performance

-Key Insight: Frozen DeFM matches scratch-trained baseline (90.45%) with zero task-specific pretraining, while demonstrating better noise robustness for sim-to-real transfer.
+Key Insight: Frozen DeFM matches scratch-trained baseline (90.45%) without task-specific finetuning, while demonstrating noise robustness on real-world PCA analysis.

 Dense Prediction: Semantic Segmentation